 The benefits of this is you can simplify your Emacs configuration and use fewer external packages.
-In fact the development of the LSP has spurred on development in several existing Emacs features like flymake and the built in json decoder.
-Some of these features have trickled down to the latest Emacs and some is still coming in Emacs 27.
+In fact the development of the LSP has spurred on development in several existing Emacs features like flymake and the built in json decoder added in Emacs 27.

 Emacs LSP Client Implementations

-- Eglot has a focus on minimalism and performance and has the added benefit it could one day be included into Emacs.
-This is because it requires contributors assign copyright to the FSF as required for Emacs contributions.
+- Eglot has a focus on minimalism, performance, and has the added benefit it could one day be included into Emacs2.
+For that reason it is also already included in the official Emacs package archive ELPA.